 Roast the Eggplant

-I used two small eggplants, dicing and roasting them in a little olive oil and salt.
-Roasting brings out the flavor.
-It’s so good.
+I used two small eggplants.
 I especially like roasting the small eggplants (maybe they are Japanese eggplants or just baby eggplants?) because they stay firmer when you cook them.
-The bigger the eggplant, the mushier the inside is.
+The bigger the eggplant, the mushier the inside gets.
 You have to work hard to cook the large eggplants properly.
 But the small ones are simple.

 This Roasted Eggplant Quinoa Salad a little bit tangy from the lemon juice.
 Delicious!